-In conclusion the shrimp density distribution is lower in the off shore areas than the long term average, but in inshore areas the shrimp density is above long term level.
-The shrimp density overall is lower than the long term average.
-Thus it can be expected that the density the coming years will decrease further.
+In conclusion the shrimp density distribution is the same for the off shore areas compared to the long term average for offshore, and the inshore areas the shrimp density is also around long term average for inshore area.
+The shrimp density overall is also approximately the same for long term average.